jhonnyperez/jhonnyperez/README.md

 - 👋 Hi, I’m @jhonnyperez
 - 👀 I’m interested in Programming, Cyber-security and UI Design
 - 🌱 I’m currently learning Java, Python, Javascript, C and Swift
-- 💞️ I’m looking for software engineering opportunities!
+- 💞️ I’m looking for a software engineering opportunity.
 - 📫 How to reach me: jhonatan.perez@live.com

 <!---